frc2423/Command-Based-Exercises/CommandBasedExercises/CHALLENGES.md

 ## Understanding the Code Structure

-Each challenge implements the `Challenge` interface with four methods:
+Each challenge implements the `Challenge` interface with one method:
+- `getCommand(Drivetrain)`: Returns a Command that implements the challenge logic

+The returned Command has four key methods:
-- `start(Drivetrain)`: Called once when the challenge begins
+- `initialize()`: Called once when the command begins
-- `execute(Drivetrain)`: Called repeatedly (~50 times/second) while active
+- `execute()`: Called repeatedly (~50 times/second) while active
-- `end(Drivetrain)`: Called once when the challenge stops
+- `end(boolean interrupted)`: Called once when the command stops
-- `isFinished(Drivetrain)`: Returns true when the challenge should end
+- `isFinished()`: Returns true when the command should end

 The `ChallengeManager` subsystem manages all challenges and integrates with the command-based framework.
-Button bindings in `RobotContainer.java` allow you to start different challenges.
+SmartDashboard buttons in the simulation GUI allow you to start different challenges.

 ## Tips for Success